Reasoning to Edit: Hypothetical Instruction-Based Image Editing with Visual Reasoning: Introduction

-(\texttt{L2}) \textbf{Insufficient reasoning ability.} While integrating MLLMs~\cite{touvron2023llama, liu2024visual} can enhance instruction comprehension and improve alignment with user commands to some extent, these models still lack dedicated mechanisms for deep reasoning over hypothetical instructions (see \cref{fig:intro} results of SmartEdit).
+Despite the significant progress achieved by these efforts, the following limitations remain underexplored: (\textit{L1}) \textbf{Overlooking the ambiguous nature of user intent.} Existing IIE methods are primarily designed to handle simple, explicit, and goal-directed instructions (e.g., ``remove the dog''), which typically correspond to straightforward atomic editing operations such as adding, replacing, or deleting objects.
+However, users may not always hold a clear editing objective at the outset and instead express ambiguous intent through a hypothetical instruction (e.g., ``What would happen if the ice cube was left in the sun?'').
+As illustrated in~\cref{fig:intro}, current efforts struggle to interpret and act on such inputs.
+Successfully addressing these cases requires models to go beyond surface-level edits based on atomic operations and instead perform deeper reasoning over real-world context, physical changes, and the causal or temporal implications of the instruction, to produce more complex and coherent edits that cannot be achieved by merely executing simple operations such as adding, deleting, or swapping objects.
+Moreover, currently there is no dataset specifically designed for hypothetical instruction-based editing that offers sufficient scale and scenario diversity~\cite{huang2024smartedit, yang2024editworld, jin2024reasonpix2pix, meng2024phybench}. (\textit{L2}) \textbf{Insufficient reasoning ability.} While integrating MLLMs~\cite{touvron2023llama, liu2024visual} can enhance instruction comprehension and improve alignment with user commands to some extent, these models still lack dedicated mechanisms for deep reasoning over hypothetical instructions (\cref{fig:intro}--SmartEdit).
 We attribute this limitation to the prevailing paradigm’s reliance on coarse-grained features extracted directly from the input image and instruction, which fail to capture the fine-grained semantic cues necessary for implicit reasoning or fully exploit the MLLM’s embedded world knowledge~\cite{wang2024exploring}.
 For instance (\cref{fig:intro}(a)), reasoning over such an instruction requires jointly interpreting both visual and textual cues.
 Visually, elements like the cube’s sharp edges, surface gloss, and surrounding environment reveal its physical state and context.
 Textually, features such as conditional phrasing, object references, and temporal expressions together suggest a melting process.
+By integrating these cues, the model should infer the implied physical transformation and determine coherent editing operations, rather than simply applying known atomic edits, to generate a plausible edited image.